PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 16:00:40
+Last updated: 2024-04-05 16:01:14
-Random Quote: God wasn't protecting you.
-The kid had shitty aim. - Grace Young
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow